appstronomy/objective-c-style-guide/README.md

 Of course, your class will have its own needs beyond the common ones called out above.
 Group similar methods by purpose and provide them a section heading with a pragma mark directive.

-You should also use simple `#pragam mark` headings to separate class properties by type.
+You should also use simple `#pragam mark` headings to separate a class' properties by type.
 This becomes really valuable for classes with a large number of properties.

 ###### For example:
 ```objc